 \section{Discussion and Conclusion}

 Our experiments offer a nuanced perspective on the original KAN formulation within hard-constrained physics-informed recurrent architectures.
 The hypothesis is validated for separable, univariate residuals: small KANs efficiently recover polynomial non-linearities with parameter counts competitive to MLPs.
 Yet a critical limitation emerges for multiplicative interactions.
-Although KANs can theoretically express multiplication through layered composition, our deeper vanilla configurations (Table 2, "Deep" row) prove highly unstable during recurrent optimization \citep{sohail2024training}, a problem exacerbated by rapid error accumulation in the hard-constrained integration loop.
+Although KANs can theoretically express multiplication through layered composition, our deeper vanilla configurations (Table 2, ``Deep" row) prove highly unstable during recurrent optimization \citep{sohail2024training}, a problem exacerbated by rapid error accumulation in the hard-constrained integration loop.
 MLPs, utilizing dense matrix multiplication, enforce variable interaction in the first layer ($w_ix + w_jv$).

 In contrast, vanilla KANs possess a strong additive inductive bias ($\phi(x) + \phi(v)$).
 To model the multiplicative Van der Pol term $(1-x^2)v$, the KAN must learn to approximate the product operator through deep composition.
 Our results demonstrate that even with the correct functional form provided via candidate fitting, the KAN fails to accurately recover the multiplicative manifold.
-This suggests that the primary bottleneck in recurrent KAN integration is the optimization stability of the composition, not the symbolic extraction process itself, leading to the observed optimization challenges in variable interaction.
+This suggests that the primary bottleneck in recurrent KAN integration is the optimization stability of the composition under recurrent error accumulation, rather than the symbolic extraction process itself or a fundamental lack of expressivity, leading to the observed optimization challenges in variable interaction.